Handbook

 Depending on the reason they give, you may also want to find out:

-• Are there any adjustments that you could make that would enable to employee to come to work?
+• Are there any adjustments that you could make that would enable them to come to work?

 • If the illness is infectious, is there a specific period of time that they need to remain off work once they are symptom free?

-• If the reason for absence is musculoskeletal, could you refer them to a rapid access service (if you have this available)?
+• If the reason for absence is musculoskeletal (MSK), could you refer them to a rapid access service either within your organisation or as part of your integrated care system (ICS), if you have this available?

-• If the reason for absence is related to a mental health issue, could you refer them to a counselling service (if you have this available)?
+• If the reason for absence is related to a mental health issue, could you refer them to a counselling service or a mental health hub (if you have this available)?

 • If they are fit to work but physically unable to come in, is there another area they can work in or could they work from home?

-It is your responsibility to maintain records of sickness absences, including conversations with staff while they are off sick and any meetings you have following those absences.
+As a line manager it is your responsibility to ensure records of sickness absences are maintained, including conversations with staff while they are off sick and any meetings you have following those absences.

-Over time, accurate records will enable you to spot any patterns of absence or themes within the reasons for absence.
-This will allow you to have a balanced, fact-based conversation with staff about any worrying trends.
-It may even help you to facilitate early intervention to prevent bigger problems, for example physiotherapy for a bad back.
+Over time, accurate records will enable you to spot any patterns of absence or themes within the reasons for absence which will help you effectively support your member of staff.
+This will also allow you to have a balanced and supportive, fact-based conversation with them about any worrying trends.
+It may even help you to facilitate early intervention to prevent bigger health problems, for example, early access to physiotherapy for a bad back which may prevent regular MSK related absences.

 Listen and support

-Listening at this stage is key.
-This seems obvious but when you are busy the importance of listening can sometimes be forgotten.
-If this was you ringing in sick, how would you feel and what would you want your manager to say?
+Active listening at this stage of the conversation is key.
+This may seem obvious but when you are busy, with competing demands and priorities, the importance of listening can sometimes be forgotten and/or overlooked while juggling priorities and thinking about overall staffing.
+If this were you ringing in sick, how would you feel, how would you want to be supported and what would you want your manager to say?

-It may be that all you need to do is to listen, wish them well and agree either when they will be back or when you will next be in touch.
-Listening carefully, reserving judgement and allowing staff the time to discuss things further if needed will ensure they feel fully supported.
+It may be that all you need to do is to listen, wish them well and agree either when they will be back or when you/they will next be in touch.
+Listening carefully, reserving judgement, referring them to further support, if necessary, at this stage and allowing staff the time to discuss things further if needed will ensure they feel fully supported.

 Keep in contact